West Side Stadium

 West Side Stadium (also known as the New York Sports and Convention Center) was a proposed football and Olympic stadium to be built on a platform over the rail yards on the West Side of Manhattan in New York City.

 The stadium would have been an all-weather facility with a retractable roof, allowing it to be used as either a 200000 sqft indoor convention hall, or an 85,000-seat (75,000 post-Olympics) indoor-outdoor sporting event stadium.
-It was to be the new home for the New York Jets of the National Football League, who at the time of the proposal played at Giants Stadium in East Rutherford, New Jersey, and were junior tenants to the New York Giants.
+It was to be the new home for the New York Jets of the National Football League (NFL), who at the time of the proposal played at Giants Stadium in East Rutherford, New Jersey, and were junior tenants to the New York Giants.
 The stadium was to have served as the centerpiece of New York City's bid for the 2012 Summer Olympics, but, after heated debate, the proposal was defeated a month before the International Olympic Committee was to make its decision.

 In the football off-season the building would have been used as an adjunct to the Jacob K. Javits Convention Center for conventions and as a replacement for Madison Square Garden.
 It was promoted by then New York Governor George Pataki, New York City Mayor Michael Bloomberg, and Congressman Charles Rangel, but opposed by most of the local elected officials representing the area.
 The centerpiece of the city's bid for the 2012 Summer Olympics, the stadium would have been part of a larger project to revitalize a long-underdeveloped area, including expansions of the Javits Center and the New York City Subway's 7 service.
 It was going to host Super Bowl XLIV in 2010 along with a college bowl game with a Big East team to be known as the Big Apple Bowl.
 It is now part of the site of the Hudson Yards development.

+Background

+Before there were plans to construct the football stadium on the site, there had been long series of proposals to develop the air rights above the rail yards on the West Side of Manhattan.
+These included a major expansion of Midtown Manhattan by William Zeckendorf in the 1950s, a housing development considered by U.S. Steel in the 1960s, a possible relocation of Madison Square Garden in the mid-1980s, and a possible location for a New York Yankees stadium in the 1990s.
+Plans for a football stadium on the site first surfaced in 1999.
+When the rail yards were reconstructed as the West Side Yard in the 1980s, the facility was designed with space left between the tracks for columns to support development in the air rights above the tracks and allow for construction without interrupting use of the rail yard.